 If you take a lot of digital photos, having a good photo management software program is important.
 No matter what your photography skill level is, you need a good system for categorizing your photos by date, location, subject, and tagging with relevant keywords.
 Once you’ve organized your photos, you’ll be able to find the image or images you need with a few keystrokes.

-There are also products like Photoshop Elements and ACDSee Photo Manager that are well suited for those who want to catalog their images and edit and share them but do not need advanced features found in Lightroom or ACDsee Pro.
-They’re also great for folks who are interested in creative projects such as scrapbooks, photo books and calendars, photo greeting cards, slide shows and more.
+There are also products like Photoshop Elements and ACDSee Photo Manager that are well-suited for those who want to catalog their images and edit and share them but do not need the advanced features found in Lightroom or ACDSee Pro.
+They’re also great for folks who are interested in creative projects such as scrapbooks, photo books and calendars, photo greeting cards, slide shows, and more.

 Recommendations for Serious Photo Enthusiasts